Bharghvi/order_reactjs/README.md

-# order_reactjs
+# Order Your Food

-React.js

-This is a simple ordering form of a restaurant.
+This is a React Component for ordering different dishes for meal.
-In this, the corresponding values of the items clicked gets added and the total bill is calculated.
+In this, the corresponding values of the dishes clicked gets added and the total bill is calculated.

+Implementation of Presentational and Container Components.

+### Technologies Used
+* HTML/CSS
+* ReactJS